Homemade Enchilada sauce takes very few ingredients yet can make a huge difference in your dish!

 Yes, that is a very bold and dramatic title, I know.
+Simply, THE BEST?
 But you have to understand that there were only 2 ways that Enchilada sauce would have passed my lips ~ the first would be in a restaurant or from a can.

-And for those of you who are wondering (or worrying) enchilada sauce is NOT hot.
+And for those of you who are wondering (or worrying) about the heat in enchilada sauce, is NOT hot.
 Not unless you want it to be, which is another reason to make it yourself.
-It’s the cayenne pepper (and sometimes chili powder) that controls how much heat there is.
+What gives it a little kick are the spices, specifically the cayenne pepper (and sometimes chili powder), so you can control that yourself.